A system architecture for parallel analysis of flux-balanced metabolic pathways: Materials and methods

 \subsection{The proposed architecture}

 In this section, the main architecture of the system to model and analyze metabolic networks is provided.
 The main goal of the system is to create minimal flux-balanced metabolic pathways.
 In the proposed architecture, each node in an $\mathbf{MG}$ graph is considered as a processing element or module with a local memory.
 The whole system has a global memory used by the processing elements to synchronize their tasks.
+The concept behind the model is that by starting from boundary metabolites (or any other internal metabolite set), each incoming flux in a pathway produces a set of metabolite(s), and each produced metabolite should be consumed.
+The flux of the contributed reactions can be obtained according to the stoichiometric coefficients in order to make sure that the constructed pathway is in steady-state.
+Only one output from the node should be considered when constructing a pathway.
+When one metabolite is consumed by a reaction, the presence of its AND-related metabolites is required.
+Therefore, the algorithm is designed to have a forward/backward flow for the produced/consumed metabolites.
 The system architecture is illustrated in Fig~\ref{fig:design}.
 It consists of $m$ META modules, each corresponding to one node, and an arbiter which evaluates the constructed pathways and decides whether they belong to a subset of the desired pathways or not.
 The modules are introduced in further detail below.